Kori-Sama/kori-compiler-go/README.md

 ### Tips

 - The entry of this language is main function
-- Every expression should end with a semicolon
+- Every expression should be end with a semicolon